 5. All Around SUPs

-These paddle boards are designed to perform reasonably well for all activities.
+All around paddle boards, like these, are designed to perform reasonably well for all activities.
 They can be used on ocean waves and calm waters.
 These boards are great for beginners who don’t want to limit themselves to one SUP activity.

 Essential Paddle Board Equipment